- Can you buy a car without a license in New York?

 - $50,000 for bodily injury and $100,000 for death for two or more people in an accident.

-In order to meet New York’s requirements, your liability insurance coverage must:
+To meet New York’s requirements, your liability insurance coverage must:

 - Remain active while the registration is valid, even if you don’t use the vehicle.